Braintrust Review

 The Free Tier

-Starter includes 1 GB processed data, 10K scores, 14 days retention, and unlimited users/projects/datasets/playgrounds/experiments.
+Starter includes 1 GB processed data, 10K scores, and 14 days retention.

 Paid Upgrade